Constraint tableaux for two-dimensional fuzzy logics: Conclusions and further research

 Using constraint tableaux, we have provided a modular treatment of the \L{}u\-ka\-sie\-wicz and G\"{o}del based two-dimensional logics.
 Our next steps are: (1) to study the structural proof theory of these logics, and of the two layer logics introduced in \cite{BilkovaFrittellaMajerNazari2020}; (2) to study and compare the logics in terms of consequence relations, to provide a Hilbert style axiomatization (for those where modus ponens is sound), and to prove standard completeness --- cases we understand so far are the following four: $\Luk _{(1,1)}^2(\weakrightarrow)$, $\Luk_{(1,0)}^2(\rightarrow)$ which is the logic $\Luk_{(\neg)}$ of \cite{BilkovaFrittellaMajerNazari2020}, $\mathsf{G}_{(1,0)}^2(\rightarrow)$ whose validities coincide with the axiomatic extension of Wansing's $I_4C_4$ \cite{Wansing2008} with the prelinearity axiom, and $\mathsf{G}_{(1,1)}^2(\weakrightarrow)$ whose consequence coincides with the axiomatic extension of Nelson's $N4^\bot$ \cite{Nelson1949,Odintsov2008} with the prelinearity axiom.

 In a broader sense we naturally aim to provide a general treatment of two-dimensional graded logics.
-Indeed, within the research project introduced in \cite{BilkovaFrittellaMajerNazari2020}, we want to develop a modular logical framework for reasoning based on heterogeneous information (such as crisp or fuzzy data, personal believes, etc.) that can be both incomplete and inconsistent.
-In addition, we do not wish to commit to a specific logic to model the reasoning of the agent(s), because different situations may call for different logics --- modeling the reasoning of a group of experts is different from modeling the reasoning of the crowd.
-Doing so requires to be able to manipulate and combine logics for these different situations in a modular way.
+Indeed, within the research project introduced in \cite{BilkovaFrittellaMajerNazari2020}, we want to develop a modular logical framework for reasoning based on heterogeneous information (such as crisp or fuzzy data, personal beliefs, etc.) that can be both incomplete and inconsistent.
+In addition, we do not wish to commit to a specific logic to model the reasoning of the agent(s), because different situations may call for different logics --- modeling the reasoning of a~group of experts is different from modeling the reasoning of the crowd.
+Doing so requires the ability to manipulate and combine logics for these different situations in a modular way.